Gbury/mSAT/README.md

 ### Generic SAT/SMT Solver

-A modular implementation of the SMT algorithm can be found in the `Msat.Solver` module, as a functor which takes three modules :
+A modular implementation of the SMT algorithm can be found in the `Msat.Solver` module, as a functor which takes two modules :

-  - A log module for debug output

   - A representation of formulas (which implements the `Formula_intf.S` signature)